Update: In order to find out just how good the OnePlus 7 Pro camera is, we've put it head-to-head with the Huawei P30.

 We think the sweet spot for most OnePlus 7 Pro buyers will be $699 (£699 / AED 2,999) for the 256GB / 8GB configuration – which is also what T-Mobile happens to be pushing to all of its consumers in the US – and this is also the only option to come in both Mirror Gray and Nebula Blue.

 If you've got some extra money burning a hole in your pocket, you can spend a bit more and pick up the OnePlus 7 Pro 5G, giving you access to the latest network connectivity with even faster data speeds.

 Is OnePlus 7 Pro too expensive for you?
 A cheaper, less flashy OnePlus 7 will be sold eventually in the UK and Europe, while the OnePlus 6T will continue to be sold in the US, which won’t get the OnePlus 7 at all.

 Not expensive enough?
-There will be a pricier OnePlus 7 Pro 5G version of the phone with super-faster internet speeds.
-It has a May 30 release date in the UK and is so far exclusive to carrier EE.
+There's a pricier OnePlus 7 Pro 5G version of the phone with super-faster internet speeds, though it's exclusive to certain carriers (for instance, Sprint in the US and EE in the UK).

 - Immersive 6.67-inch true all-screen display with HDR10+ and no notch

 - 90Hz refresh rate offers fluid gaming and smooth scrolling

 - 19.5:9 aspect ratio makes it tall – this isn’t for small hands